 Make sure you’ll receive proper anesthesia care, by verifying that the facility will use skilled, licensed personnel who will individually monitor you before, during and after the procedure.

-In relation to these guidelines, Dr. Epstein and Dr. Gutowski are proud to be accredited by ABPS (and member of both ASPS and ASAPS), has licensed, professional anesthesiologists on staff, and performs surgery in an accredited surgical facility, ensuring that you receive the safest care possible… the kind of expert care and attention that you deserve.
+In relation to these guidelines, Dr. Epstein is proud to be accredited by ABPS (and member of both ASPS and ASAPS), has licensed, professional anesthesiologists on staff, and performs surgery in an accredited surgical facility, ensuring that you receive the safest care possible… the kind of expert care and attention that you deserve.

 Where can my surgery be performed?

-In almost all cases, Dr. Epstein and Dr. Gutowski perform surgery at our fully accredited surgical facility Northbrook Plastic Surgery, located within our office suites.
-Dr. Epstein and Dr. Gutowski also enjoy operating privileges at many Chicago-area hospitals.
+In almost all cases, Dr. Epstein will perform surgery at our fully accredited surgical facility Northbrook Plastic Surgery, located within our office suites.
+Dr. Epstein also enjoys operating privileges at many Chicago-area hospitals.
 Whether you choose to have your procedure done in the peaceful seclusion of our state-of-the-art facility or in an area hospital, rest assured that you’ll receive the finest care available.

 How can I pay for my surgery?